Way back in 1963, I

 been lost over the years, but Onteora has the distinction of being the

 only one to ever be re-opened.
-Now, in 2012, thanks to an incredible
+Now, thanks to an incredible

 amount of hard work by volunteers and a dedicated camp staff, the future again looks bright